Don't hesitate to email us if you have any questions or concerns about SHSAT admissions or prep! Have fun and enjoy!

 "Discovery" does not come into play until after all HS offers are made (in some years Discovery invitations are included in your HS offer letter).
 Discovery applications will not be available until/after you get all your non-SHS offers in mid-March (or whenever non-SHS offers are made).

 What is Discovery?
-Discovery is an opportunity for "certain disadvantaged students" whose scored "right below the SHSAT cutoff score" to participate in a summer program to "get up to speed" in part.
+Discovery is an opportunity for "certain disadvantaged students" whose scored "right below the SHSAT cutoff score" (see the table below for examples) to participate in a summer program to "get up to speed" in part.
 Students accepted to Discovery go to actual class during the summer covering a variety of math, English, and other topics.
 These classes are usually often related to what their incoming freshman experience would require and involve.
 Note that currently 20% of all incoming SHS seats are allocated for students who successfully complete the Discovery Program.
 Note that Discovery is for entry to Grade 9 only.

 What does "just under the SHSAT cutoff score" mean?
-In brief, given recent past years' scores, it usually means a score of about from 470 to 480.
+In brief, given recent past years' scores, it usually means a score of about from 470 to 480 (see the table below for examples).
 These are ROUGH NUMBERS; some years the 470 is less, some years the 480 is higher.
-The DOE has not yet provided these numbers and won't until after HS offers are made in mid-March (or whenever non-SHS offers are made), but my GUESS based on what this year's cutoff scores seem to be (see https://www.GregsTutoringNYC.com/shsat-cutoffs for a good idea regarding recent cutoffs) is the range will be ABOUT 450 through 492 this year.
+The DOE has not yet provided these numbers and won't until after HS offers are made in mid-March (or whenever non-SHS offers are made), but my GUESS based on what recent year's cutoff scores seem to be (see https://www.GregsTutoringNYC.com/shsat-cutoffs for a good idea regarding recent cutoffs) is the range will be ABOUT 450 through 492 this year.
 Note that Discovery ranges change not only from year to year but also from SHS to SHS.

 IF you meet whatever the DOE determines as the Discovery range for a respective SHS school that you included in your SHS Priority List AND the eligibility mentioned above, then your guidance counselor will provide you with AN APPLICATION.
 If your application is approved then you get a Discovery OFFER (this is NOT a SHS offer, but an offer to participate in the Discovery summer program).